ttntm/ttntm/content/post/01-HelloWorld.md

 In terms of the Hugo setup, there's 2 content sections here, the blog in `/post`, and a pre-built but still unused `/projects` section.
 The `/about` section is basically just a single markdown file to make editing it a little easier.

 That's about it for now, a simple, functional yet minimal site for the time being.
-If you like what you see here, feel free to have a look at the site's repository over on GitHub: LINK HERE
+If you like what you see here, feel free to have a look at the site's repository over on GitHub: https://github.com/ttntm/ttntm